Address inequity and social injustice

 How we share our funds

 The Trust welcomes applications for Stockmans grants from new and existing groups operating within the Waikato region once in any 12-month timeframe.
 Our Stockmans grants are for applications up to and including $20,000.
-Based on the number of applications we receive in each grant round and the amount of funding we have to distribute the average Stockmans grant is $5,000.
+Based on the number of applications we receive in each grant round and the amount of funding we have to distribute the typical Stockmans grant is $3,000 - $5,000.

 We don't support groups seeking funding for: